zonkiie/cpp_odb-soap/README.md

 When using smart pointers, it is highly recommened to define own types with typedefs, otherwise odb will create duplicated functions, definitions etc.
 Define friend odb class access with [] brackets as transient, because soapcpp2 will otherwise throw errors.
 Use data types which are known by both soapcpp2 and odb.
-It should be possible to include other headers in entities.hh and entities-pragmas.hh .
+It is possible to include other headers in entities.hh and entities-pragmas.hh .
 ### 2. Create Pragmas in external File
 soapcpp2 will not recognise pragmas, even if they are defined as transient (with the '[]' brackets).
 So put the pragmas in an external file.
 The odb Compiler allows to append Pragmas when compiling.
 ### 3. Create Functions